marain-dotnet/Marain.Instance/docs/adr/0006-process-for-onboarding-new-tenants.md

 Let's assume that each of the three services require storage configuration, and have a look at what happens when Litware is enrolled to use Workflow.

-Firstly, we will request the list of required configuration to enroll a tenant for use with Workflow.
-Workflow "knows" it needs storage configuration, and because it's dependent on Operations and FooBar, it also requests the required configuration for those services.
-Operations does the same with FooBar, so the total list of required configuration for Workflow is the sum of those four things: Workflow storage config, Operations storage config, FooBar storage config when invoked from Workflow, and FooBar storage config when invoked from Operations.
+Firstly, we will use the manifest attached to the Workflow Service Tenant to obtain the list of required configuration to enroll a tenant for use with Workflow.
+The Workflow manifest states that Workflow requires CosmosDB storage configuration, and also that it is dependent on Operations and FooBar.
+We can then use the manifests on the Operations and FooBar Service Tenants to determine what configuration is required for them.
+Operations is dependent on FooBar, so the process is repeated there.
+From this process, we can determine that the list of required configuration for Workflow is the sum of four things: Workflow storage config, Operations storage config, FooBar storage config when invoked from Workflow, and FooBar storage config when invoked from Operations.

-Then, we will assemble this information and make the call to the enrollment endpoint for Workflow.
-The workflow service will attach its storage configuration to the Litware tenant, and then create a sub-tenant of its own Service Tenant with which it will call its dependencies:
+Then, we will assemble this information (most likely via a Marain "management UI") and begin the process of enrollment.
+First we enroll the Litware tenant to use workflow by attaching the workflow storage configuration to the Litware tenant.
+Then, because Workflow has dependencies, we create a sub-tenant of the Workflow Service Tenant that will be used to call these dependencies on behalf of Litware and we attach the ID of the new tenant to the Litware tenant using a well known property name specific to Workflow:

 ```
 Root tenant